enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - Here we imported mongoose.
 The create a function to connect with mongoDB.

-- Then go to the server.js file and import connectToMongoDb function and call it inside the callback function of app.listen function.
-Your code will be look like as follows
+- In the server.js file, import the connectToMongoDb function and call it inside the callback function of the app.listen function:

 ```javascript
 import connectToMongoDb from "./db/connectToMongoDb";